HAWK-Digital-Environments/HAWKI/_documentation/HAWKI API.md

 1. Creating tokens for users in a headless environment
 2. Automating token generation for system integration
 3. Bulk management of tokens for multiple users
+4. Creating tokens when user token creation is disabled

 The commands can be run either through Laravel's Artisan or the HAWKI CLI tool: